Does Singing Help Baby Talk? How Rhymes and Songs Support Language Development

-Baby Language Development: How Rhyming and Singing Help Baby Learn
+Why Rhyming and Singing Help Babies Learn to Talk

 You may hear a lot about how best to teach your baby to communicate with you.
-New research has shown that rhythmic speech, which includes sing-song patterns and nursery rhymes, may be the primary way that babies learn language in the first few months of life.
-In fact, some findings show that some babies can process rhythmic speech at as young as 2 months old!
+Studies have shown that rhythmic speech, including sing-song patterns and nursery rhymes, may be the primary way babies learn language in the first few months of life.
+In fact, some findings show that some babies can process rhythmic speech as early as 2 months old!
+Researchers believe that the rise and fall in tone and emphasis on different syllables during rhythmic speech help babies predict how words start and end, a key part of language development!

 Sing Nursery Rhymes to Baby

 Nursery rhymes are the songs you know and love from childhood.
-These songs are perfect for little ones, because they have patterns of repeated words, soothing melodies and help with learning concepts such as counting.
-These are songs that are not only beneficial in the first year of life, but all the early years!
-You can sing these nursery rhymes to baby when you play together or when you’re soothing them as they go to sleep.
+These songs are perfect for little ones because they have repetitive word patterns, soothing melodies, and help with learning concepts such as counting.
+These songs are not just beneficial in the first year of life, but all the early years!
+You can sing these nursery rhymes to Baby when you play together or when you’re soothing them as they go to sleep.

 Use a Sing-Song Voice When Speaking to Baby

 This type of talking goes by a lot of different names, including “infant-directed talk,” “baby talk,” or “parentese”.
 It is when a parent or caregiver changes their speech to make more melodic or exaggerated sounds.
 For many people, this type of talk comes naturally when they interact with a baby.
-Many studies have shown this helps with baby language development and getting baby’s attention.
-You can also do this during Tummy Time, for even more benefits!
+Many studies have shown this helps with baby language development and getting Baby’s attention.
+Do this while face-to-face with Baby or during Tummy Time for even more benefits!

 Narrate Your Day